The New Year is just around the corner, which makes it the perfect time to do a bit of portfolio housekeeping.

 The New Year is a good time to take stock of your portfolio.
 Here are some tips on what to look at, and set yourself up for a good time down the road.

-The New Year is just around the corner, which makes it the perfect time to do a bit of portfolio housekeeping.
 By investing a little bit of time now, you can enhance your tax situation, save some money, and set yourself up for a smoother ride down the road.
-Break out the eggnog or hot chocolate and take these five easy steps to help you get off to a great start in 2016.
+Break out the eggnog or hot chocolate and take these five easy steps to help you get off to a great start in the new year.

 As humans, we have a tendency to hang onto losing stocks long past their expiration date.
 Even if a stock's value declined long ago -- with no signs of a reversal -- it can be difficult to admit it wasn't a good investment and simply cut your losses.
 We just don't like to lock in losses and essentially admit to a mistake, so we keep those stocks in our portfolios and ignore them.